nagilum/slap/README.md

 ## Planned Updates

 * Add option to bypass Content-Security-Policy.
-* Add option to set device scale factor.
-Defaults to 1.
 * Add option to set specific request headers.
 * Figure out what the default request headers are and list them.
 * Add option for HTTP authentication credentials.